 - Soak a clean towel in the basin and squeeze out the water.

-- Apply the warm towel on the affected area.
+- Apply the warm towel to the affected area.

 Aromatic Warm Compress